 Behind this couple, there is an intriguing mix of mythology and Sicilian history.

 Theirs is a love story akin to Romeo and Juliet or Tristan and Isolde, with a surprisingly gruesome mixture of violence and folly.
-The story takes us back to the end of the Arab period in Sicilian history from 831 to 1091 when the island was known as the Emirate of Sicily (Arabic: إِمَارَةُ صِقِلِّيَة).
+The story takes us back to the end of the Arab period in Sicilian history, from 831 to 1091, when the island was known as the Emirate of Sicily (Arabic: إِمَارَةُ صِقِلِّيَة).

 The original folktale comes from Palermo and tells of a Saracen merchant who falls in love with a beautiful local girl.
 They start a passionate love affair until the girl discovers her lover has a wife and children waiting for him in his homeland.
-In a fit of jealousy and rage, she murders him in his sleep, cutting off his head so that her lover would stay with her forever.
+In a fit of jealousy and rage, she murders him in his sleep, cutting off his head so that her lover will stay with her forever.
 The girl uses the head as a vase to grow a beautiful basil plant.
-Others who saw her flourishing plant forged themselves colourful clay head pots in an attempt to recreate the bountiful fertility.
+Others who saw her flourishing plant forged themselves colourful clay head pots to recreate the bountiful fertility.

-The brothers lead Lorenzo out of the city and murder him, hiding his body in a shallow grave and on their return home tell their sister Lorenzo quietly left on business.
+The brothers lead Lorenzo out of the city and murder him, hiding his body in a shallow grave and, on their return home, tell their sister Lorenzo quietly left on business.

 But when her lover is absent for too long, Lisabetta becomes desperate with worry.
-One night Lorenzo appears to Lisabetta in a dream telling her he was killed by her brothers and where his body is buried.
+One night Lorenzo appears to Lisabetta in a dream, telling her he was killed by her brothers and where his body is buried.

-Isabella’s behaviour alarms the neighbours and her brothers discover Lorenzo’s head.
-They get rid of the evidence of their crime, leave Messina and flee to Naples leaving behind a distraught Isabella to die of a broken heart.
+Isabella’s behaviour alarms the neighbours, and her brothers discover Lorenzo’s head.
+They get rid of the evidence of their crime, leave Messina and flee to Naples, leaving behind a distraught Isabella to die of a broken heart.

 In 1849 the sad tale of Isabella of Messina was revived by British artist Everett Millais who created the first painting in the romantic Pre Raphaelite style.
 The canvas of Lorenzo and Isabella is filled with hidden messages and subtle phallic symbols which have intrigued art lovers for generations.

-The baroque ceramic Moorish heads are the artistic expression of the islands rich yet dark mythology.
+The baroque ceramic Moorish heads are the artistic expression of the island’s rich yet dark mythology.